Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Simple Regret in the Data-Poor Regime

 which, by some simple calculations, is

-That is to say the lasted finished SH, which gives current output, has budget at least $T_{B,t}/4$.
+That is to say, the most recently finished SH, which gives the current output, has a budget of at least $T_{B,t}/4$.
 We notice that $T_{B,t}$ is essentially irrelevant to $B$.
-This means each bracket receives an order-wisely equal amount of budget to query the SH algorithm.
-In the SH algorithm, the output arm is pulled for fixed times when the number of arms and the sampling budget are fixed.
+This means each bracket receives an order-wise equal amount of budget to query the SH algorithm.
+In the SH algorithm, the output arm is pulled a fixed number of times when the number of arms and the sampling budget is fixed.
 It is pulled $\Theta\rbr{\fr{T}{\log_2n}}$ times for budget $T$.
-Then we have all need to find out the lower bound for $D_{B,t}$.
+We have all we need to determine the lower bound for $D_{B,t}$.

 \end{proof}